 Be sure to tell your child’s health care team about any side effects that happen during treatment and afterward, too.
 Tell them even if you do not think the side effects are serious.
 This discussion should include physical, emotional, social, and financial effects.

 Also, ask how much care your child may need at home and with daily tasks during and after treatment.
 This can help you make a caregiving plan.
 Create a caregiving plan with this 1-page fact sheet that includes an action plan to help make caregiving a team effort.
 This free fact sheet is available as a PDF, so it is easy to print.

 Looking for More on How to Track Side Effects?

 Cancer.Net offers several resources to help you keep track of symptoms and side effects.
 Please note that these links will take you to other sections of Cancer.Net:

-- ASCO Answers Fact Sheets: Read 1-page fact sheets on anxiety and depression, constipation, diarrhea, rash, and immunotherapy side effects that provide a tracking sheet to record the timing and severity of the side effect.
-These free fact sheets are available as a PDF, so it is easy to print, fill out, and give to your child's health care team.
+ASCO Answers Fact Sheets: Read 1-page fact sheets on anxiety and depression, constipation, diarrhea, rash, and immunotherapy side effects that provide a tracking sheet to record details about the side effect.
+These free fact sheets are available as a PDF, so they are easy to print, fill out, and give to your child's health care team.